ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 You should now be able to mount the drive manually:

 ```
-mkdir /mnt/manualdiskmounttest
+mkdir /mnt/test
-mount /dev/disk/by-id/ata-HGST_HDN728080ALE604_R6GPPDTY-part1 /mnt/manualdiskmounttest
+mount /dev/disk/by-id/ata-HGST_HDN728080ALE604_R6GPPDTY-part1 /mnt/test
 ```

 Verify that the drive mounted and shows the expected size:

 ```
-root@cartman:~# df -h
+root@proxtest:~# df -h
 Filesystem                        Size  Used Avail Use% Mounted on
-/dev/sdc1                         7.3T  2.8T  4.6T  38% /mnt/manualdiskmounttest
+/dev/sdc1                         7.3T  2.8T  4.6T  38% /mnt/test
 ```

 ### Mountpoints

-Mountpoints are directories where the OS makes disk partitions available.
-You could mount multiple partitions from the same disk in different places for redundancy or performance reasons, but this guide keeps things simple by mounting each data disk partition one by one.
+Mountpoints map the physical drive partitions to directories on your system.
+This is how you interface with the data stored on the disk.

 Assuming the manual mount test went well, choose a mountpoint naming scheme.
 This guide recommends `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support.
 For example: